Bishops' College, Cheshunt

 Bishops' College, Cheshunt was an Anglican theological College set up to train clergy to serve in the Church of England.
 It was housed in buildings formerly used by a non-conformist college that moved to Cambridge in 1905.
 It operated from 1909 until 1968.
-Since then they have been used as local government buildings.
+Since then, they have been used as local government buildings.
+Its principal from 1955 to 1963 was John Trillo.